thisisyichenzhang/thisisyichenzhang/README.md

 #### I am a Ph.D.
-Candidate in Statistics at UBC working on Interpretable latent variable methods for biological data :dna:.
+Candidate in Statistics at UBC working on Interpretable latent variable methods for High-dimensional biology :dna:.
 I’m currently working towards my Ph.D. dissertation and am open to job opportunities starting in May 2024 and ahead.

-My research on Interpretable latent variable models has involved several techniques.
+My research on Interpretable latent variable models (LVM) has involved several techniques.

 To name a few: ***topic modelling***, ***variational autoencoder***, ***matrix factorization*** and ***Bayesian networks***.
 Check out the following projects for details.